dicepencilpaper/864-System/Referee Toolbox.md

    2. If the degree of success is between 1 and 4 points above the PDR, the target is **harmed**, taking a -1 penalty to their PDR.
    3. If the degree of success is greater than 4 points above the PDR, the target is **wounded** and takes a wound for every 4 points of the degree of success.

    The -1 penalties are cumulative.
 If an entity has already been harmed once, they suffer a -1 penalty to their PDR.
 If they are harmed again, the penalty increases to -2 and if harmed yet again, increases to -3.
+PDR can be negative.

-   An entity that is wounded does not take an addition -1 penalty to their PDR.
+   An entity that is wounded does **not** take an additional -1 penalty to their PDR.

 ### Combat Example